Join Open Doors in Praying for U.S. Pastor Andrew Brunson

 Arrested in October 2016 on false charges of being involved in an Islamic terrorist organization, Pastor Andrew Brunson remains in Turkey in an Izmir prison—persecuted for his Christian faith and held as a political hostage.
 For 23 years, he and his family lived in Turkey, where they led a church.
 In late March 2018, Turkish prosecutors filed official charges and called for a life sentence of 35 years.

-His trial is scheduled to begin Monday, April 16, 2018–around 10 pm EST in the United States.
+His next trial is scheduled to begin Monday, May 7, 2018 (around 10 pm EST on May 6 in the United States).

 In prison, Pastor Brunson has written powerful notes and letters sharing his heart and faith.